 - If a blocked drain or flooding on a road is causing you concern report it to us.

 - We don't look after public sewers or fresh water pipes.
 If sewerage or a water leak is causing a problem on the road or pavement you should report the fault to the appropriate water company.

-- Problems with land drainage, such as ordinary watercourses, should be reported to the Lead Local Flood Authority, Internal Drainage Board or Environment Agency depending on the risk management authority for the location.
+- Problems with land drainage, such as ordinary watercourses, should be reported to the Lead Local Flood Authority, Internal Drainage Board or Environment Agency.

 How we look after our drains